robbintt/outlines/praxes/ssh_socks_proxy.md

 1. `ssh -p443 -D localhost:443 <username>@<remote-host>`
     - macos: `sudo ssh -i <path-to-ssh-key> -D localhost:443 <username>@<remote-host>`
+        - make sure to use the path to the private key, not the public key!!
 2. Configure your local system to send network traffic over a SOCKS proxy at localhost:443
     - macos: `System Preferences->Network`
         1. unlock administrative access (press the lock)